ugeneunipro/docs/content/extensions/in-silico-pcr/primers-details.md

 ![](/images/65930780/65930782.png)

-This is a dialog with statistic details about primers: melting temperature, GC content, dimers, self-dimers, etc. If a value is not correct for its criteria then it is colored in red.
+This dialog provides statistical details about primers, such as melting temperature, GC content, dimers, self-dimers, etc. If a value does not meet its criteria, it is highlighted in red.